Boating under the influence, or intoxicated boating, is a crime in Wisconsin

 Operation Dry Water

 Alcohol is certainly the leading contributing factor in boating deaths in the United States.
 Alcohol contributes to 19% of boating deaths between 2009 and 2017.
 In 2017, the Coast Guard counted 4,291 accidents that involved 658 deaths, 2,629 injuries, and approximately $46 million dollars of damage as a result of recreational boating accidents.
 These staggering numbers encouraged the initiation of Operation Dry Water.

 Operation Dry Water is a year-round boating under the influence awareness and enforcement campaign.
 Operation Dry Water’s mission is to reduce the number of alcohol and drug-related accidents and fatalities through increased recreational boater awareness and by fostering a stronger and more visible deterrent to alcohol use in the water.

-Contact Meyer Van Severen, S.C. for superior BUI defense
+Contact Van Severen Law Office for superior BUI defense

-The criminal defense attorneys at Meyer Van Severen, S.C. specialize in defending all criminal offenses.
+The criminal defense attorneys at Van Severen Law Office specialize in defending all criminal offenses.
 Contact us immediately if charged with drunk driving, boating under the influence, or any other criminal offense.
 Finally, call us at (414) 270-0202 to begin working on your BUI case.